 Why do you sometimes use so much packaging?

 The packing materials we use are

-- Recycled corrugated roll and recycled packing tape
+- Unbleached kraft roll and PVC free packing tape

-- Reused Cartons, such as those in which we receive our stock from our suppliers
+- Reused boxes, such as those in which we receive our stock from our suppliers

 We want your order to reach you in one piece with no damages and if we were to reduce the amount of this packing we run the risk of your goods being damaged in transit, particularly if glass and liquids have been ordered.
 Such breakages could also damage other customers' goods on the same vehicle.